-MiC's Cheska Hull has welcomed her first baby and it's SO cute
+MIC's Cheska Hull has welcomed her first baby and it's SO cute

 The 31-year-old Made in Chelsea original had announced that she would soon be joined by a little one earlier in the year.

-Following her rare appearance in Sloane Square, Cheska had taken to Instagram to share a snap of her first Ultrasound Scan.
+Following her rare appearance in Sloane Square, Cheska took to Instagram to share a snap of her first Ultrasound Scan.

 Confirming the news, the lovely lady had shared she was ‘happy and excited’ to be announcing her pregnancy.